blessedlex/Skynet-Zuckerberg-Edition/README.md

 *3. Training and Testing DeepMask models for efficacy with varying smaple size*

+We need a linux with a video graphics card.
+This was the base of creating a Deepmask model to training to examine images given to it and evaluating the efficacy of the results.

+1. Install Torch and Deepmask

+2. Run Training Script to produce Deepmask model

+3. Run the Evaluation script on the Deepmask model

 #### Delivery Stage
 *- We will compile all of our findings into our Github's project readme document and files*